ketil-malde/yasmot/docs/paper.md

-behaviors, to estimate the abundance of different object types, and a variety of other tasks.  `yasmot` is a lightweight and flexible object tracker that can process the output from popular object detectors and track objects over time from monoscopic or steroscopic camera configurations.
+behaviors, to estimate the abundance of different object types, and a variety of other tasks.  `yasmot` is a lightweight and flexible object tracker that can process the output from popular object detectors and track objects over time from monoscopic or stereoscopic camera configurations.
 In addition, it includes functionality to generate consensus detections from ensembles of object detectors.